Cohen & Steers Infrastructure Opportunities Active ETF (CSIO)

 - Active management may lead to higher fees compared to passive ETFs.

-- Ongoing: Expansion of digital infrastructure, including data centers and communication networks, driven by increasing demand for data and connectivity.
+- Expansion of digital infrastructure, including data centers and communication networks, driven by increasing demand for data and connectivity.

 - Increased Infrastructure Spending: Governments worldwide are increasing infrastructure investments to stimulate economic growth and improve public services.
 This trend creates opportunities for CSIO to invest in companies involved in infrastructure development and maintenance.
 According to a report by the Global Infrastructure Hub, the world needs to invest $94 trillion in infrastructure by 2040.
 CSIO can capitalize on this by identifying and investing in companies that are well-positioned to benefit from these investments.